 In other words: if you try to eat less salt you’re also avoiding junk food.
 So if a benefit is observed in studies (unclear, according to articles above) – then what was the cause?
 Less salt or less sugar and starch?
 We can’t know.

 Avoid junk food and bread.
 This will make you avoid unnecessary amounts of salt.
-Whether you’d benefit from a further reduction in your salt intake, is highly doubtful.
+Whether you’d benefit from a further reduction in your salt intake, is unclear.

 It may also be that an increased salt intake is only a risk factor in combination with a high-carb diet.
 High insulin levels cause water and salt retention in the body.
 You may experience bloating (for example around your ankles) and your blood pressure may increase.